GenL: An extensible fitting program for Laue oscillations and whole pattern fitting

 where $t$ is the thickness of the film.
 We assume all extinction effects are negligible.
 The linear attenuation coefficient $\mu$ can be computed as the product of the atomic density $\rho$ (number of formula units per volume) and the photoabsorption cross-section of the sample, which is included in the form factor correction $\Delta f''$.
 The linear attenuation coefficient is then written as:

-where $r_e$ is the electron radius, $m$ is the number of elements in the alloy, and $c_i$ is the mole fraction of the element $i$.
+where $r_e$ is the electron radius, $m$ is the number of elements in the alloy, and $c_i$ is the mole fraction of element $i$.

-Finally, the Lorentz factor $L(\theta)$ captures the angular dependent changes of the intensity due to the combination of monochromator imperfections, beam divergence, finite detection resolution, and mosaicity in the sample.
+Finally, as an option in the program, the Lorentz factor $L(\theta)$ captures the angular dependent changes of the intensity, due to the combination of monochromator imperfections, beam divergence, finite detection resolution, and mosaicity in the sample and depends on the measurement geometry.
 Further details can be found elsewhere \cite{Warren1990}.
 The combined change in intensity can be corrected via: